Electro5218/PythonInstagramBot/README.md

 # PythonInstagramBot

-Script that logs into a instagram account and follows, send messages, comments on all of the photos posted on the account, and write to file list of followers and accounts following by the target.
+Script that logs into a instagram account and follows, send messages, comments on all of the photos posted on the account, and write to file list of followers and accounts followed by the target.
 Edit the code with your credentials and your target username and you're good to go!

 # Requirements: